dkebler/mdwiki-kickstart-template/index.md

 ### How to Edit the Content of this Website

-If you are seeing this then you have a functioning copy of mdwiki running on a webserver somewhere
+If you are seeing this then you have a functioning copy of mdwiki kickstart template

 This is a simple template website for an MDwiki based website.

 For details see the [MDwiki website](http://dynalon.github.io/mdwiki/#!index.md)

+Here is the readme for the github repo of this template wiki that you can clone

 Use any plain text editor to edit the .md files in the folder.
 [Sublime text editor version 3](http://www.sublimetext.com/) is a great choice.